How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 A solid standard to model might be the Smart Insights website.

-If you don’t already know, Smart Insights is a leading online training provider for marketing professionals, led by the best selling author Dr. Dave Chaffey.
+If you don’t already know, Smart Insights is a leading online training provider for marketing professionals, led by the bestselling author Dr. Dave Chaffey.

 Their training business serves 150,000 members who all gain their subscription value by accessing content via the Smart Insights ‘members-only’ web portal.